Skip to content

 An introduction to the use of the ANADDB utility is described in its help file.
 Please, read it carefully.

 This ANADDB utility is able to perform many different tasks, each governed by a selected set of input variables, with also some input variables common to many of the different tasks.
 The list of tasks to be done in one run is governed by different flags.
-Here is the list of flags:
+Here is the list of the commonly used flags:

 Please, take some time to read the description of each of these flags.
 Note that some of these flags might be required to allow to run another task.
 In this tutorial, we will focus on the flags ifcflag and thmflag.